judyj/simp-doc/docs/contributors_guide/maintenance/SIMP_Puppet_Module_Release_Procedures.rst

     * Use ``simp-packer`` to verify the SIMP ISO can be bootstrapped

 #.
+Verify the module operates as expected on a typical SIMP system,
-Verify the module can be installed via R10K in the test environment
+   by installing it via R10K in the SIMP development environment (The 'Eat Your Own Dogfood' soak test).

    * Create a branch in the control repo for the version under test.
    * Use the module-portion of the ``Puppetfile.tracking`` from the